Is Ontrak Inc. (OTRK) a good stock to buy now?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Ontrak Inc. (OTRK) is a “Overweight”.
 7 analysts offering their recommendations for the stock have an average rating of 2.30, where 3 rate it as a Hold and 0 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Ontrak Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at -$0.35 with sales reaching $24.6M over the same period.The EPS is expected to shrink by -75.50% this year, but quarterly earnings will post 17.20% year-over-year.
-Quarterly sales are estimated to grow 99.40% in year-over-year returns.
+Ontrak Inc. is expected to release its quarterly report on 05/17/2021 and quarterly earnings per share for the current quarter are estimated at -$0.38 with sales reaching $25.7M over the same period.The EPS is expected to grow by 7.70% this year, but quarterly earnings will post 17.50% year-over-year.
+Quarterly sales are estimated to grow 108.30% in year-over-year returns.

 Ontrak Inc. (OTRK) Top Institutional Holders